cncf/techdocs/assessments/0011-keda/keda-implementation.md

 - Create a "Reference" topic at the end of the ToC.
 - Move the FAQ to the Reference section.
 - Add a glossary to the Reference section.
-- Rename "Operate" to "User Guide" (or "Operator Guide"; but since there is really only one user role, the Operator is the only User).
+- Rename "Operate" to "Operator Guide".
 - Move "Troubleshooting" to the end of the User Guide.
 - Separate reference and task information that appears on the same page and move each to the appropriate section.